StuartRayson/StuartRayson/README.md

 ## Hi, I'm Stuart 👋

-I’m a JS engineer currently working at [interactive investor](https://www.ii.co.uk/) as a Lead Developer 👨‍💻
+I’m a TS/JS engineer 👨‍💻

+Currently working at [BT/EE](https://ee.co.uk/) as a React Engineer on the Loop design system.

 ## Current Stack 💻